Governor of the Bank of France

 The Governor of the Bank of France (French: Gouverneur de la Banque de France) is the most senior officer of the Bank of France.
-The position is currently held by François Villeroy de Galhau, who took office on 1 November 2015.
+The position is currently held by Emmanuel Moulin, who took office on 2 June 2026.

 Duties and responsibilities

 Assisted by two Deputy Governors and independent with regard to political authorities, the Governor administers the Banque de France in pursuit of its three core missions: monetary strategy, financial stability and services to the economy.

 He chairs the General Council, which deliberates on issues concerning the management of activities outside the purview of the Eurosystem.

 He also sits on the Governing Council of the European Central Bank, which is responsible for setting Eurosystem monetary policy.

 Associated positions

 The duties of the Governor of the Banque de France include fulfilling several mandates laid down in the Monetary and Financial Code, including: